motopress/getwid/readme.txt

 * [Banner Block](https://getwid.getmotopress.com/blocks/banner-block/) - advertise wisely with fully customizable banners for which you can define sizes, alignments, colors, animation effects and more tools for better presentation of your offerings.
 * [Image Slider Block](https://getwid.getmotopress.com/blocks/image-slider-block/) - a better way to create image sliders with full control over navigation styles, image sizes and animation effects.
 * [Media & Text Slider Block](https://getwid.getmotopress.com/blocks/media-text-slider-block/) - showcase brilliant sliders with texts, set custom content width and alignment, apply text and color overlays, choose slide and text animation effects individually.
-* [Button Group Block](https://getwid.getmotopress.com/blocks/button-group-block/) - add several call-to-action buttons in style and harmony; update width, alignment and direction for the whole set of buttons at the same time.
+* [Button Group Block](https://getwid.getmotopress.com/blocks/button-group-block/) - add several Gutenberg blocks WordPress call-to-action buttons in style and harmony; update width, alignment and direction for the whole set of buttons at the same time.
 * [Person Block](https://getwid.getmotopress.com/blocks/person-block/) - create simple and stunning team showcase sections with the settings for job titles, names and image sizes.
 * [Accordion Block](https://getwid.getmotopress.com/blocks/accordion-block/) - snap and functional accordion tabs section with customizable icons and heading types.
-Perfect for FAQ sections.
+Perfect Gutenberg plugin for FAQ sections.
 * [Toggle Block](https://getwid.getmotopress.com/blocks/toggle-block/) - similar to Accordion block, but it lets users expand tabs manually.
 * [Tabs Block](https://getwid.getmotopress.com/blocks/tabs-block/) - horizontal or vertical tabs with a bunch of pre-set styles and customizable headings.
 * [Image Stack Gallery Block](https://getwid.getmotopress.com/blocks/image-stack-gallery-block/) - breathtaking, fully customizable image galleries with seven different styles to unleash your creativity and find a perfect solution for your current WordPress theme design.
 * [Testimonial Block](https://getwid.getmotopress.com/blocks/testimonial-block/) - a no-frills testimonial block with an author avatar, citation and name.
 * [Recent Posts Block](https://getwid.getmotopress.com/blocks/recent-posts-block/) - present your latest posts with custom metadata, list or grid layout and a choice of different output behaviors.
-* [Advanced Spacer Block](https://getwid.getmotopress.com/blocks/advanced-spacer-block/) - add a space between your blocks with an adjustable spacer - optionally hide it on mobile, tablet or desktop devices.
+* [Advanced Spacer Block](https://getwid.getmotopress.com/blocks/advanced-spacer-block/) - add a space between your blocks with an adjustable spacer in the Gutenberg page builder - optionally hide it on mobile, tablet or desktop devices.
 * [Instagram Block](https://getwid.getmotopress.com/blocks/instagram-block/) - it provides an easy way to connect your Instagram to WordPress and creates a customizable live-feed gallery.
 * [Counter Block](https://getwid.getmotopress.com/blocks/counter-block/) - show the most significant data about your business in numbers with the lightweight animated counters.
 * [Price Box Block](https://getwid.getmotopress.com/blocks/price-box-block/) - visualize any data by creating all sorts of comparison and pricing tables.